 Important: It may seem like you are committing to a room, but you will have a chance to accept any offer before being locked into your assignment for next year.
 If you don't like the offer, you can decline and enter a later assignments process or look off-campus without any cancellation fee.
 It is only after you submit an offer acceptance sheet that you are bound to the terms and conditions of a residential contract.

-Turn in the appropriate Gregory Room Preference Form by the designated dates:
+Turn in the appropriate Gregory Room Selection Form by the designated dates:

 Available single rooms* are